HFF-Git/LcsNodes-Book/Book-Text.md

 // ??? **note** to be defined... we would need LCS messages to support this capability...

+// ??? one message could be the channel one message of a RC detector...

 ### *DCC Accessory Decoder Management*
 <a id="markdown-*dcc-accessory-decoder-management*" name="*dcc-accessory-decoder-management*"></a>